 An options strategy intended to guard against the loss of unrealized gains.
 The put option costs money, which reduces the investor's potential gains from owning the security, but it also reduces the risk of losing money if the underlying security declines in value.

 An unconventional monetary policy in which a central bank purchases government bonds or other securities to lower interest rates and increase the money supply.
-The Fed’s QE program involved buying about $85 billion worth of securities each month, though those purchases were being reduced in 2014.Synonyms: Qe
+The U.S. Federal Reserve’s QE program that began in 2008 involved buying about $85 billion worth of securities each month.

-The measure of the expected change in an option’s theoretical value for a 1 percent change in interest rates.
+The measure of the expected change in change in the theoretical value of an option for a 1% change in interest rates.

-A trading action in which the trader simultaneously closes an open option position and creates a new option position at a different strike price, different expiration, or both.
-Variations of this include rolling up, rolling down, rolling out and diagonal rolling.
+A trading action in which the trader simultaneously closes an open options position and creates a new options position at a different strike price, different expiration, or both.
+Variations of this include rolling up, rolling down, rolling out, and diagonal rolling.

-Similar to traditional IRAs in most respects, except contributions are not tax deductible and qualified distributions are tax free.Synonyms: Roth Iras
+Similar to traditional IRAs in most respects, except contributions are not tax deductible and qualified distributions are tax-free.

 A U.S. income tax form on which taxpayers report realized capital gains or losses.
 Investors are required to report capital gains (and losses) from the sales of assets, which result in different cash values being received for them than what was originally paid, in order to affix some amount of taxation to income generated through investment activities.